numediart/vsensebox/GETSTARTED.md

     ```
     vsensebox.reset()
     ```
+  - For the details of GUI functions and configurations, check [Configurations page](https://rathaumons.github.io/vsensebox/vsensebox/config.html).
   - Check the [example page](https://rathaumons.github.io/vsensebox/examples.html) for some real coding!
 * For ***Linux***, if the GUI does not work, you might need to install these:
   ```